sarietta/theoputer-blog/content/posts/irq-mistake.md

 2. If both ~~^S^~~ and ~~^R^~~ change to HI *at the same time*, there will be ambiguity about the state of the SR latch.

-These are the reasons this configuration is called unstable.
-Being a bit pedantic, I would argue at this moment in time the configuration is stable, but *inconsistent* and the *simultaneous transition* to `S=R=1` is an unstable transition.
+These are the reasons the Internet calls this configuration unstable.
+Being a bit pedantic, it's more accurate to say the configuration is stable, but *inconsistent* and the *simultaneous transition* to `S=R=1` is an unstable *transition*.

-In general this means we have to be very careful when using SR latches to avoid the two cases above.
-We can certainly use `S=R=0`, but great care must be taken, and in general it's likely best avoided.
+In practice this means we have to be very careful when using SR latches to avoid the two cases above.
+We can certainly use `S=R=0`, but we should air on the side of avoiding it and if we are forced to use it great care must be taken to use it correctly.

 ## Timing Diagram for SR Latch